jeldrint/Blog-API-Client-1/README.md

 -
     * Let's work on comments

 * June 10
     * Should I work on the second website for the isAdmin? i did not ❌

     * Working on comments
         - Written my first comment ☑️
         - next thing to do is display it nicely

 * June 11
     * can write and display comment now (initial)

 * June 12
     * we should make comments render itself by not re-rendering the full website.
         - how do we do that?
             1. fetch the API call in the Comments component, not at the top.
 Make a fetch GET of the comments in the server.❌
                 * tried this one but still needs to do api call from the top for default display.
             2. thinking if we can put the comments temporarily in a state? and then when it is time rendering the whole thing, it's gonna transfer to the top? ☑️
                 * working on the date / timestamp. comments' date will come from React app. because other timestamps are written on the server

 * June 14
     - grabe ang struggle ko sa date na ito sa number 2. pambihira
         - done. sa wakas
         - sobrang complex ng problem as in. dineclare ko sila pareho sa handleChange() function, which was I think medyo dull?
 But i achieved it.
     * i put the comment temporarily in a state, and then it displays temporarily (via the state) without rendering the whole component. it is a new thing to me, a groundbreaking thing that was done.
         - i struggled a lot here because of the errors in date, which points out to my error in setstate calls.
         - now it looks neat. but the code still needs a clean up.

+June 17 - June 23
+-
+    * linisin yung comments and other elements

+* June 17